nonaluthra/Employee-Management-System/README.md

 Linux
 To run the system, ensure that you have a web server (such as Apache), PHP, and MySQL installed on your operating system.

+**Live Project and Review**

+You can review the live version of the Employee Management System and explore its features by visiting http://emsportal.000webhostapp.com/ .
+We appreciate any feedback or suggestions you may have for further improvement.

+**Admin Login**

+Email id : admin

+Password : 123

+**Note :-** **You can create User id by yourself**